 So often gay characters are the comic relief, the peripheral characters, the one-dimensional characters plagued by the girls who befriend them on account of their gayness (see GBF or Mean Girls).
 The problem is that these characters aren’t realistic.
 They aren’t relatable.
 These characters are just that: characters.
 Gay culture in the movie industry is overwhelmingly and unbearably white.

 The Stonewall uprising and ensuing gay liberation movement never would have happened without brown and black transwomen and drag queens.
-And yet, when the movie Stonewall was released, all we saw was a film following the fictional story of how a white gay teenager ultimately started the gay r
+And yet, when the movie Stonewall was released, all we saw was a film following the fictional story of how a white gay teenager ultimately started the gay revolution.

 Gay lives are racially coded and films about revolutions started by coloured people are white-washed; the chance to make films about powerful gay icons are squandered by the film industry and its need to wash things out.